Steve's Gastronomic Home Page

 Lunch specials are served from 11 a.m. to 1 p.m.
 It is not an all-you-can-eat buffet, but you can choose from several items that are offered.

 Nick, the owner, used to be the proprietor of Sala Thai in Oklahoma City--I think his new venture has taken the great food from the old place and made it even better.
 You get the "personal touch" with Nick preparing each dish himself, and making alterations to the recipe according to your request.
-This is definitely the best Thai restaurant in the OKC metro at which to try new dishes--if you do not like them here you probably will not like them anywhere.
+I have found this to be the best Thai restaurant in the OKC metro at which to try new dishes.
+I really think if you do not like a dish here you probably will not like it anywhere.

-As of 2008 I understand the phone has been disconnected but the restaurant is still operating, so do not worry if you cannot call.
-Most of the time Nick takes care of everything including cooking, the cash register, and cleaning tables, so he probably figured answering the phone was something he could not handle on top of all his other duties.
+In 2008 the phone was disconnected but the restaurant has continued operating, so do not worry if you cannot call.
+Most of the time Nick takes care of everything including cooking, the cash register, and cleaning tables, so he probably figured answering the phone would just create an unnecessary diversion from his other duties.

 The fact that Nick cooks everything is why I can say everything here is good.
 It is not always the speediest restaurant, but I think that is why he offers the lunch specials for those who have limited time.
 I used to eat the lunch specials at Sala Thai, Nick's old restaurant, and I thought this was a very good introduction to new dishes I had not tried before.
 In fact, I doubt that there are many places that would be better.